Jessica worked in pet retail for over ten years. She adopted a light-sensitive albino leopard gecko (named Lewlew) in 2019.

-During this period of time, you can still interact with your new rat and establish a relationship, but keep an eye on the rat’s health in the meanwhile.
+During this time, you can still interact with your new rat, but keep an eye on their health.
 Is your newcomer’s nose wet, or crusted with red discharge?
 Rat noses are naturally dry, and wetness can be a sign of illness.
-Rat’s have sensitive respiratory systems and are more prone to respiratory illness than other animals.
-An excess of red mucus around the nose and eyes may simply be a sign of stress, especially after moving to a new environment, but can signal to illness if constantly present.
-Do not confuse the red mucus with blood, but keep an eye on it all the same.
+Rats have sensitive respiratory systems and are prone to respiratory illness.

-After the quarantine period, the next step to introducing the new pet rat is placing its cage side-by-side with the resident rat cage.
-The cages themselves should be just far enough apart that the rats in each cage cannot reach out and touch each other (especially their tails).
-This allows the rats to smell and see each other and thus become accustomed to each other.
+After quarantine, the next step is placing its cage side-by-side with the resident rat cage.
+The cages should be far enough apart that the rats cannot reach each other.
+This allows the rats to smell and see each other, becoming accustomed to each other.
 Sense of smell is a big deal to rats, and is much stronger than their eyesight.
-Like people and other animals, rats have different personal scents; when female rats are housed together, you will often catch them “scent-marking” in different areas of the cage, especially if another rat has urinated there previously.
+Rats have different personal scents, like any other animal.
+Female rats often “scent-mark” the cage, especially if another rat has urinated there.
 Sometimes rats will mark you because you smell like another rat!

-The rat cages should spend at least one week next to each other this way, every hour of every day.
-It is important that the rats become used to each other’s scents so that the newcomer smells less like an impostor and more familiar.
-If anything, the rats in both cages should be curious about each other, sniffing and looking at each other and sometimes showing excitement.
-If your resident or new pet rat is instead showing aggressive behavior or hissing, proceed through the following steps with caution.
+The rat cages should spend at least one week next to each other, every hour of every day.
+The rats need to become used to each other’s scents so the newcomer smells less like an impostor and more familiar.
+The rats should be curious about each other, sniffing and looking at each other.
+If one of your rats is showing aggressive behavior or hissing, proceed with caution.
 The rat may have an aggression toward other rats, and may be less likely to accept another cage mate.

-A few days after placing their cages together, you can continue by having a play date between your resident and new rats.
-To minimize territorial behavior on behalf of the resident rat, the first introduction should be done in neutral territory - a place where your resident rat or rats do not usually play.
-A common compromise is the bathtub, but can be the bed, the couch, or anywhere else that the rats do not hang around.
-The bathtub was the best neutral ground for us, and should (theoretically) be harder for the rats to climb out of or escape than a sofa.
-When having a first play date, be sure to have something soft, like a towel, along the bottom of the tub, and plenty of tempting treats in the middle for the rats to share.
-Rats love treats, and eating them together is a great way for them to bond.
+A few days after placing their cages together, you can have a play date between your resident and new rats.
+The first introduction should take place in neutral territory to avoid territorial behavior.
+Neutral territory is a place where your resident rat or rats do not usually play.
+A common compromise is the bathtub, but can also be the bed, the couch, or anywhere that the rats do not hang out.
+The bathtub was the best neutral ground for us, and should be harder for the rats to escape from.
+When having a first play date, have something soft (like a towel) along the bottom of the tub.
+Place plenty of tempting treats in the middle for the rats to share.
+Rats love treats, and eating them together is a great way for them to bond!

-There is a method on YouTube called The Glove Rat that works great when introducing new rats, especially when one or both rats seem jumpy, nervous or potentially aggressive toward the other.
-In the video below, a woman essentially follows the rats around with a gloved hand while keeping close watch on their behavior.
-The idea is to deflect any negative confrontation between the two rats that has the potential to ruin their relationship, such as biting and scratching.
-If you get the sense that the rats are going to get into a fight of aggression, you quickly place your gloved hand between them and break it up.
+There is a method on YouTube called the Glove Rat that helps when introducing new rats.
+It's great for when one or both rats seem jumpy, nervous or aggressive toward the other.
+In the video, a woman follows the rats around with a gloved hand while keeping close watch on their behavior.
+The goal is to deflect negative confrontation between the two rats, such as biting.
+If you get the sense that the rats are going to get into a fight, you place your gloved hand between them and break it up.
 The glove is there for your own protection, and makes the process feel less nerve-wracking.